** Please Note:

 Eben Y'israel is the "Stone of Israel

-According to Jewish mystical traditions hidden within the following verses are seventy two Titles of G-d:
+According to Jewish mystical traditions, hidden within the following verses are seventy two Names of God:

 And he came between the camp of Egypt and the camp of Israel, and there were the cloud and the darkness, and it illuminated the night, and one did not draw near the other all night long.

-And Moses stretched out his hand over the sea, and the L-rd led the sea with the strong east wind all night, and He made the sea into dry land and the waters split -- Exodus 14:19
+And Moshe stretched out his hand over the sea, and the Lord led the sea with the strong east wind all night, and He made the sea into dry land and the waters split - Exodus 14:19

-Each of these verses, in Hebrew, contain exactly 72 letters.
+Each of these verses, in Hebrew, contains exactly 72 letters.
 As Rabbi Moshe Ya'akov Wisnefsky explains:

 The letters of these three verses can be arranged as 72 triplets of letters.
 But we are taught in Kabbalah that if we reverse the order of the letters in the middle set, the 72 triplets become 72 "names" of God.

 The fact that each verse contains 72 letters means that they can be aligned in parallel, forming 72 triplets of letters.
-In this configuration, the Zohar states, the first verse is to be written in its proper order, since it represents G-d's loving-kindness, or a direct revelation of G-d's goodness.
-The second verse is to be written in reverse order, from the last letter to the first, since it represents G-d's severity, which is an indirect revelation of His goodness.
+In this configuration, the Zohar states that the first verse is to be written in its proper order since it represents God's loving-kindness or a direct revelation of God's goodness.
+The second verse is to be written in reverse order, from the last letter to the first, since it represents God's severity, which is an indirect revelation of His goodness.
 Although tiferet is a blend of both chesed and gevura the third verse is not to be written half in the proper order and half in reverse order, as one might expect.
 There are two reasons for this: (1) in tiferet, chesed dominates over gevura, and (2) as the ideal blend of chesed and gevura, tiferet is a direct revelation of G-d's goodness and glory rather than an indirect one.

-Here's the point friends: The Holy One, the G-d of Israel and all the Universes, HaShem Yitborach, the Blessed G-d, has entrusted humanity with certain knowledge so we will be able to draw ever closer to Him.
+Here's the point, friends: The Holy One, the God of Israel and all the Universes, HaShem Yitborach, the Blessed God, has entrusted humanity with specific knowledge so we will be able to draw ever closer to Him.
 Among these entrusted treasures is the Sacred Name of Four Letters.
-May all who who cherish His Most Sacred Name be blessed for all their generations and on into the Olam Haba, may it soon arrive!.
+May all who cherish His Most Sacred Name be blessed for all their generations and on into the Olam Haba.
+May it soon arrive!

 Shalom